0xProject/0x-nextjs-demo-app/README.md

 #### RFQ Integration on Swap API

 The 0x Swap API makes it simple to easily integrate RFQ liquidity for the best pricing.
-This demo app is setup to enble RFQ liquidity by default becuase it requires a non-null takerAddress.
+This demo app is setup to enable RFQ liquidity by default because it requires a non-null takerAddress.
 For more implement details and the difference between indicative pricing and requesting a firm quote, check out [**How to Integrate RFQ Liquidity**](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity).

 #### Monetizing Your Swap Integration